What Damages Are Available to Victims of Childhood Sexual Abuse?

 Typically, the sexual abuse survivor can file a civil case against the sexual predator and any other individual/entity liable for sexual assault, including an employer, associate, or others who were aware or should have been aware of the abuse.

-It is easier to hold the sexual predator accountable through civil lawsuits than wait for prosecutors to seek justice through a criminal trial.
-Sometimes, the alleged predator is not convicted at a jury trial.
+Sometimes, the alleged predator is not convicted by a jury's verdict and is never held liable in civil court.
+It is easier to hold the sexual predator accountable through civil lawsuits than wait for prosecutors to seek justice by prosecuting their crime.

-In these cases, the victims can file civil lawsuits alleging the same illegal, wrongful acts the perpetrator faced in the criminal justice system.
-During a civil lawsuit, the victim only needs to prove their case by a preponderance of the evidence instead of beyond a reasonable doubt.
+In these cases, the victims can file civil suits alleging the same illegal, wrongful acts the perpetrator faced in the American justice system.
+However, during a civil lawsuit, the victim only needs to prove their case by a preponderance of the evidence instead of beyond a reasonable doubt.

 Sexual Assault Damages